Skip to content

 Rewrite Policy

-The default policy maps posterior state to small, inspectable actions:
+The default policy maps posterior state to five small, inspectable actions: